by Carolyn Thomas ♥ @HeartSisters

 “We identify patients with chest pain, do a catheterization, and then relieve any blockages with coronary stents or bypass surgery.
 Most patients and physicians believe opening obstructed arteries protects these patients from having a heart attack for 10-15 years.
 But the landmark COURAGE trial conclusively showed that in stable angina, adding a stent to optimal medical therapy provided no additional benefit.”

-Several studies have confirmed that result, including the controversial ORBITA study published recently in the UK medical journal The Lancet.(1) In ORBITA, heart patients living with the chest pain of stable angina who received placebo treatment (a sham stent), showed no difference in later symptoms and/or function compared to those who had a real stent implanted.
-(CAROLYN’S NOTE: the ORBITA study included just 200 patients, none of whom were suffering heart attacks or had multiple blockages).
+Several studies have confirmed that result, including the controversial ORBITA study published in the UK medical journal, The Lancet.(1) In ORBITA, heart patients living with the chest pain of stable angina who received placebo treatment (a sham stent), showed no difference in later symptoms and/or function compared to those who had a real stent implanted.
+(CAROLYN’S NOTE: the ORBITA study included just 200 patients, none of whom were suffering heart attacks or had multiple blockages; only 27% of the participants studied were women; research follow-up was just six weeks).

 Dr. Bestermann adds these questions: